tm-sol/slash-url/README.md

         (if invalid) Error 400 and Error MSG
 ```

+## Running tests

+```
+python -m unittest discover -s tests
+```

 # Discussion
 ## URL Validation
 Validation has been taken to mean leads to a live resource.
 A live internet connection is needed.
-Many formats are valid urls as the official standard is quite forgiving so makes this test need more definition.
+Many formats are valid urls as the official standard is quite forgiving so makes this test may need more context.
 An option to allow users to force a url to be shorted even if not live or valid could be a good compromise here.
-If basic formatting checking needed a regex could be used but there are a lot of edge cases.
+If basic formatting checking needed a regex could be used.

-## Running tests

-```
-python -m unittest discover -s tests
-```
+# Acknowledgements
 ## Base62 Encoding
 Base62 used to generate part of the url string and sourced from:
 https://stackoverflow.com/questions/1119722/base-62-conversion